franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 | Extension Operation | `{{20{Instr[31]}}, Instr[31:20]}` | `{{20{Instr[31]}}, Instr[31:25], Instr[11:7]}` | `{{20{Instr[31]}}, Instr[7], Instr[30:25], Instr[11:8], 1'b0}` | `{{12{Instr[31]}}, Instr[19:12], Instr[20], Instr[30:21], 1'b0}` | `{Instr[31:12], {12{0}}}` |

 ### Data Memory
 Data Memory facilitates the execution of `Load` and `Store` instructions.
-For `Load` instructions, data is transferred from memory to registers, whereas for `Store` instructions, it moves from registers to memory.
+For `Load` instructions, data from memory written to registers, whereas for `Store` instructions, data from registers is written to memory.

 The diagram below depicts the structure of `Load` and `Store` instructions. `Load` instructions, which are I-type, read data from the memory location `RS1 + Imm[11:0]` and write it to `RD`, with `funct3` differentiating various `Load` types.
 Conversely, `Store` instructions are S-type, where data from the register `RS2` is written to the memory location `RS1 + Imm[11:0]`, and here too, `funct3` serves to distinguish among different `Store` types.